composewell/streamly/docs/Developer/optimization-guidelines.md

 itself, in fact we may have to occasionally use a `NOINLINE` so that the compiler does not inline it.

+We need to be careful about NOINLINE on polymorphic functions.
+When NOINLINE is used, the function cannot be specialized causing huge performance degradation.
+To avoid that we can either make the function monomorphic or sometimes using `NOINLINE [0]` can do the trick. `NOINLINE [0]` blocks inlining in earlier phases but lets it specialize in the last phase, inlining in the last phase is left to the compiler. `INLINE [0]` may sound the same as `NOINLINE [0]`, however, it behaves differently because we ask the compiler to INLINE it compulsorily and it may not give us the desired results.
+The Data.Fold.writeLastN benchmark is one such case where `NOINLINE [0]` provides much better performance than `INLINE [0]`.

 ### NoSpecConstr

 It is not always useful to specialize function calls for all constructors, some